grsmv/clio/README.md

 # Clio

-Clio is a simple DSL for creating web applications in Go programming language with minimal effort, built to use with [carcass](https://github.com/grsmv/carcass).
+Clio is a simple DSL for creating web applications in Go programming language with minimal effort.
 It includes routes for URL-matching, simple template system with support of application-wide and custom layouts and templates for each action, and bunch of useful utilities.

 ##### Command-line tools

-Clio comes with command line interface, which makes developing of Clio-based applications mush easier.
+Clio comes with command line interface, which makes developing of Clio-based applications much easier.
 This is a bench of tools.
-All needed information about them you can receive typing
+You can find all needed information about them typing

 ``` bash
 $> clio help